 Bio

-Mariandrie (b.1989) is a multidisciplinary artist from Cyprus.
-She holds a degree in Fine Arts from the Lancaster Institute of Contemporary Art, Lancaster University, UK, and completed her MA in Visual Arts in Education at the European University in Cyprus.
-Blending painting, installation art, and textiles, her practice aims to challenge preconceptions and biases, fostering fresh perspectives for both herself and her audience.Mariandrie has been awarded artist residencies, with the Arthaus Lab in Cuba as part of the Havana Biennale 2019, Memeraki organization in Cyprus, Phoenix Gallery in Athens, and Schafhof European Art Forum in Germany.
-Her solo exhibitions at The Edit Gallery in Cyprus and Phoenix Gallery in Athens have been well-received, while her participation in numerous group exhibitions in galleries and museums across Cyprus, Greece, the UK, and Cuba has garnered attention.
-Her artworks can be found in private collections and the esteemed State Gallery of Cyprus.Beyond her artistic pursuits, Mariandrie has also contributed to the arts community as an art teacher, museum educator, gallery assistant, and exhibition organizer/curator.
-She lives and works between Cyprus and Greece.
+Mariandrie (b.
+1989) is a Cypriot artist whose multidisciplinary practice blends painting, installation art, and textiles to challenge societal preconceptions, particularly around gender, and to foster fresh perspectives.
+She holds a BA in Fine Arts from the Lancaster Institute of Contemporary Art, Lancaster University (UK), and an MA in Visual Arts in Education from the European University in Cyprus.
+Mariandrie has participated in artist residencies across the globe, including Arthaus Lab in Cuba as part of the 2019 Havana Biennale, Memeraki in Cyprus, Phoenix Gallery in Athens, and Schafhof European Art Forum in Germany.
+Her work has been showcased in two solo exhibitions at The Edit Gallery (Cyprus) and Phoenix Gallery (Athens) in 2022, as well as numerous group exhibitions in galleries, museums, and art fairs across Cyprus, Greece, the UK, and Cuba.
+Notable group exhibitions include Contemporary Womanhood 1.0: Present Femininities at Alex Mylona Museum in Athens, Cyprus Insula: History-Memory-Reality at the Bank of Cyprus Cultural Foundation in Nicosia, and Repetitive Acts at NiMAC in Nicosia.
+Her artworks are featured in private collections and the prestigious State Gallery of Cyprus.
+In addition to her artistic practice, Mariandrie has actively contributed to the arts community as an art teacher, museum educator, gallery assistant, and exhibition curator.
+She is represented by The Edit Gallery in Cyprus.
+She currently lives and works between Cyprus and Greece.

 Statement